-Its getting colder outside, and that can get tricky with little ones.
-Here are some tips on keeping little hands and feet safe and warm this winter.
+It’s getting colder outside, and that can get tricky with little ones.
+Here are some cold weather tips for babies, toddlers and preschoolers to keep little hands and feet safe and warm this winter.

-- Give yourself extra time to get to and from appointments and play dates.
-The roads can get icy, and bundling up ads a minute or two to the commute time, too.
+Give yourself extra time to get to and from appointments and play dates.
+The roads can get icy, and bundling up adds a minute or two to the commute time, too.